-“It was all meant to be a definite solution,/ A definite solution?/ No further questioning/ No further questioning?/ It was all meant to be …” Like fragile glass, our author’s grasp of reality is difficult to see.
+“It was all meant to be a definite solution/ A definite solution?/ No further questioning/ No further questioning?/ It was all meant to be …” Like fragile glass, our author’s grasp of reality is difficult to see.
 It’s transparent.
 It begins to break the more he writes.

 But what is going on inside the author’s brain?
 “One desperate run through the window/ The sun is glittering on crystal vibes/ Running desperate, the glassy essence/ Of broken light, like broken limbs”.
 Why did he write of suicide as a solution?
-Why was his character’s run out the window so desperate?
+Why was his character’s run to the window so desperate?
 What are the questions that neither of them want to answer or ponder anymore?

 “Running desperate/ A dream within a dream/ Forgive the acting, forgive the acting…/ Running desperate/ It all seems so unreal/ What am I doing here?/ And somehow/ Stand still gasping”.

 Why is our author so melancholy?
 Why are his characters so hopeless?
 The answer, we find, is in his family life.
-“You never comprehend it ‘till it’s gone/ Having all the love she gave, still wanted more./ I poisoned every day we shared with spite;/ How odd we drown the ones we love/ In humiliation and hurt?”
+“You never comprehend it ‘til it’s gone/ Having all the love she gave, still wanted more./ I poisoned every day we shared with spite;/ How odd we drown the ones we love/ In humiliation and hurt?”

-We find that our author has lived his days in depression and bitterness for the past, but, along the way, he has shut out the very ones that love him the most.
+We find that our author has lived his days in depression and bitterness for the past; but, along the way, he has shut out the very ones that love him the most.
 He has been unappreciative of all he has, and he has been drowning the ones he loves in hurt.
 Life with him has not been easy.

 Yet, life with his love is so pure.
 So full.
 So satisfying.
 If he could only pay attention, that is.
 And now?
 He begs for her to stay, despite all his problems.
 Despite his behavior, he wants nothing more than for her to stay.
 Even through all of this, life with her feels like home.
 And there’s nowhere else he’d rather be.

 The fate of our author’s wife is in the balance.
 As he finds himself close to taking his own life, he reminds himself of how lucky he truly is to have the love of someone else.
 Have you stopped to think about that?
-We are all so messed up and broken—why would anyone love us?
+We are all so messed up and broken: Why would anyone love us?
 “I’m right back on my feet/ I’m back in the saddle/ You make me whole again.”

-Stranger Than Fiction
+5. Stranger Than Fiction

 “I say that you burn/ And you burn”.
-An unfortunate causality; that’s all she was.
+An unfortunate casualty; that’s all she was.
 As he ponders the great twist of his fiction, our author decides the fate of his own love.
 As he pours himself into how amazing his story will be, he destines his own story to sorrow.

-“The cause-and-effect rule/ Is it the relentless code of fiction/ That made her steer off the clear track?/ Blurred out of view and faded” He chose to kill a character in his story—he decided that she would burn.
+“The cause-and-effect rule/ Is it the relentless code of fiction/ That made her steer off the clear track?/ Blurred out of view and faded”.
+He chose to kill a character in his story: He decided that she would burn.
 And burn she does.
 His wife swerves off the road—seemingly without reason—and dies in a car crash.
 She burns.

-“Be it fate or plot – you are tied with me,/ Here and there you’re confined in me”.
+“Be it fate or plot – you are tied with me/ Here and there you’re confined in me”.
 He hadn’t realized that his fiction would spill over into reality.
 Perhaps his characters, then, were his mental projections of real people?
 Either way, he has killed.
 He has maimed.
 She has burned.

 As our author mourns the passing of his love, it is guilt that he feels most.
 He knows that he caused it.
 There’s no other way.
 And how could he possibly mend this problem?

-“Safe in the dark/ Let’s hit a new ‘low’ this time” So, safe in the darkness of the upstairs room—safe in the darkness of his own reclusion and mind—he ponders.
+“Safe in the dark/ Let’s hit a new ‘low’ this time”.
+So, safe in the darkness of the upstairs room—safe in the darkness of his own reclusion and mind—he ponders.
 He considers taking his own life.
 He considers the glint of the window in front of him.
 He ponders the lethal drop to the ground.